artur-gurgul-pro/artur-gurgul-pro.github.io/backlog.markdown

 * Topic type an index - each subtopic points to that index

 I will ask users for contribution in `current draft`

+# Communication at work - how to embrace the daily buzz

 # How to work with people
 look for books described how to analise what people say